Rara National Park

 Tourism at Rara National Park

-Rara National Park is one of the most attractive eco-tourism spot in Nepal with rich in biodiversity, natural beauty and rich-in-culture.
+Rara National Park is one of the most attractive eco-tourism spots in Nepal with rich biodiversity, natural beauty, and rich-in-culture.
 Rara Lake is Nepal’s largest and deepest lake with crystal clears water and free from any pollution.
-One of the objectives of Rara National Park (RNP) is to promote eco-tourism to uplift livelihood of local natives.
-Unfortunately tourism related activities in RNP are much less than expected.
+One of the objectives of Rara National Park (RNP) is to promote eco-tourism to uplift the livelihood of local natives.
+Unfortunately, tourism-related activities in RNP are much less than expected.
 The Park has enormous tourism resources.

 Largest and deepest lake of Nepal

 High Himalayan ranges, valleys, and villages